 This bias is also affected because practitioners are not obligated to attend medical school to acquire accreditation.
 This situation means using it might negatively impact your claim unless you do it in a way that shows its necessity to your recovery that even the adjuster cannot refute.

-Insurance Companies and Holistic Treatment
+Insurance Companies and Acupuncture Treatment

 As unfortunate as it might sound, insurance agencies are commonly more focused on protecting their bottom line than helping out.
 This focus means they will pounce on any justification to avoid paying out what they owe despite how badly you might need the funds.